Label Printers and Barcode Printers

 What is A Label Printer?

-A label printer is a special-purpose printer designed to print labels, bar codes and tags for a variety of industries.
+A label printer, sometime also referred to as barcode printer, is a special-purpose printer designed to print labels, bar codes and tags for a variety of industries.
 However, certain models are specifically engineered to print on film and foil substrates.
 For instance, barcode printers are commonly used to print pricing tags, shipping and packaging labels in the retail industry.
 The health sector uses these printers to generate patient ID cards and wristbands while the food and beverage industry uses label printers to inscribe important information about ingredients, allergens and storage instructions on labels.
 Moreover, label printers are also used to generate visitor identification badges and hazard warning labels in some companies.

 How Do Label Printers Work?